 We may earn money or products from the companies mentioned in this post.

 It’s about this time, the 3-month benchmark, that my travel OCD sets in.
-This is when I start going thru my international travel checklist for Europe.
-I start narrowing down my list of sights to see and places I want to visit.
-By this point, you definitely should have your tickets to and from said country.
+This is when I start going through my international travel checklist for Europe.
+I start narrowing down my trip checklist of sights to see and places I want to visit.
+By this point, you definitely should have your tickets to and from your beginning and ending country.
+It is the starting point for the checklist for travelers!
 Then comes the tedious part, scheduling.
-I use Google Drive to organize my schedule, pretty much down to the hour.
-I did mention I have travel OCD right?
-As a note, you can use this list as a backpacking travel checklist as well.
-Don’t worry, you can handle this.
-At the 3-month point, you really only have to get some basics locked down at this point.
-Starting with the decision of whether or not to skip around to other countries in Europe.
-To help you, here’s my international travel checklist for Europe.
+I use Google Drive to organize my trip’s schedule.
+I did mention I have travel OCD, right?
+Not to worry, this travel essentials checklist is here to help!

 International Travel Checklist